 ‘’The ISU MSS was by far the best year of my studies.
 I was ecstatic to get up every morning and enjoyed every second of the program.
 For the first time in my life, I was interested in everything I was learning and I was sharing the same passion as all of my classmates, wherever they came from.
 After ISU I easily found a job in the Space Sector.
 But after a few years I was missing the ISU ‘’spirit’’ too much, so I came back to work for ISU.’’

-This financial aid is available for:
+This financial aid is available in particular for:

 Financial aid is granted on the basis of:

 Financial aid will be awarded within the limits of funds available, so early applications are highly recommended.
 Please note that the relevant box on the Confidential Financial Information form of the application must be checked.
 It is recommended that candidates make a personal effort to raise funds enabling them to attend the program.
 Such initiatives are taken into consideration when ISU allocates funding.

 When submitting your application to ISU, please don’t forget to attach your resume.
 Your resume may be given by ISU Staff Members to sponsors.
 However, ISU will not give its sponsors contact information, but will try its best to match applicant’s profiles to sponsor requirements.

 The ISU Funding Committee, which includes both faculty and Sponsors, awards funding to applicants whose career goals appear to stand to gain substantial benefit from the ISU programs.

 MSS scholarships are granted to help towards tuition fees only.
 ISU does not assist with living expenses, travel or insurance costs for the MSS.
 SSP scholarships are granted for help towards tuition fees and living expenses only.
 ISU does not assist with travel expenses or health insurance for the SSP.